DigID - Doing Digital Identities

 Introduction

-We are witnessing the most significant change in statistical identification practices since the consolidation of the international passport regime in the 19th century.
+We are witnessing the most significant change in stateless identification practices since the consolidation of the international passport regime in the 19th century.
 Digital ID devices like electronic ID cards providing access to government services via PINs, biometric databases, and blockchain-secured digital identity wallets are increasingly complementing, or even replacing, paper-based means of identification.

 Research Focus